Silent Selves: The Space Between

 Mention a pile of leaves and most people think of garden chores—the seasonal ritual of raking the lawn.
 For me, however, that pile became the foundation for a new body of work: Silent Selves.

-A small group of dried autumn leaves had been resting on a cabinet in my studio.
-One day, as I moved past them, I noticed the striking difference between their surfaces.
-One side carried the faded remains of seasonal colour and weathering; the other revealed the intricate veins, the hidden structure, and a quieter kind of strength.
-Even altered by time, each leaf retained a singular character.
+One day, while passing by those leaves, I noticed the striking difference between their surfaces.
+One side carried the faded remains of seasonal colour and weathering; the other revealed the intricate veins, the hidden structure, and an almost imperceivable kind of strength.
+Even altered by time, each leaf retained a sense of individuality.

-This minimalism has come to define my recent work: removing the environmental context to allow structure, tone, and translucency to carry the weight.
-Each leaf was no longer an indistinguishable part of an autumn carpet, but something unique encapsulating a fragment of the life–the society–of the tree from which it fell.
+Each leaf was no longer an indistinguishable part of an autumn carpet, but something unique, encapsulating a fragment of the life (the society) of the tree from which it fell.

 The twelve-image work eventually found its own order in a series of triptychs.
 Each set of three images forms a study of a single idea.

-The first of these, Identity, examines the tension between outward appearance and inward structure.
 While each panel features the same leaf, each offers a different encounter.
 In the triptych, I present Persona (left), Essence (right), and Resonance (the central image).
 Seen together, they suggest a subject that is layered rather than singular.
 In the overlap, the conversation begins.

 Throughout the series, the repetition is deliberate.
 The leaves are similar, yet never identical; variation sits comfortably inside consistency.
 What first appears minimal becomes increasingly complex the longer you look.